cocey/salesforce-data-import-mysql/README.md

 Script detecting column types with column names also the values in it.

+## Users Table

+In the User.csv file there is no password data.
+I just needed in my custom project and added Password column and set default password as "P@ssW0rD".

 ## Before Running

 Be sure you created MySQL database!